QuivrHQ/quivr/docs/docs/backend/chains/qa.md

 ## OpenAI Functions

 Quivr also uses OpenAI Functions for the newer models.
-OpenAI Functions allow us to define out own version of a lightweight Conversational Retrieval Chain.
-In this case we ask the LLM if it can answer the question directly or if it needs either history or history and context.
-If it needs history and context, we pass the question and history to a retriever which performs a simple vector similarity search and then pass the retrieved documents to the LLM as context.
+OpenAI Functions allow us to define our own version of a lightweight Conversational Retrieval Chain.
+In this case, we ask the LLM if it can answer the question directly or if it needs either history or history and context.
+If it needs history and context, we pass the question and history to a retriever which performs a simple vector similarity search and then passes the retrieved documents to the LLM as context.

-Using this method we can get the simular results as the Conversational Retrieval Chain but with a much simpler implementation and less then 1/2 of the latency.
+Using this method we can get similar results as the Conversational Retrieval Chain but with a much simpler implementation and less than 1/2 of the latency.

 See the diagram below for a visual representation: